 On March 26, 2015, a putative class action was filed in the US District Court for the Northern District of California by Ty Rayner, on behalf of himself and all others similarly situated, naming ETRADE Financial Corporation and ETRADE Securities as defendants.
 The complaint alleges that ETRADE breached a fiduciary duty and unjustly enriched itself in connection with the routing of its customers' orders to various market-makers and exchanges.
 The plaintiff seeks unspecified damages, declaratory relief, restitution, disgorgement of payments received by the Company, and attorneys' fees.
 On April 2, 2017, the District Court dismissed the complaint in Rayner.
 The plaintiffs in Rayner appealed and the oral argument was heard by the Second Court of Appeals on December 7, 2017.
+On July 31, 2018, the Second Court of Appeals upheld the dismissal of the complaint.
 The Company will continue to defend itself vigorously in these matters.